InfuseAI/primehub-site/docs/getting_started/install_primehub.md

    kubectl -n hub rollout status deploy/primehub-console
    ```

-2. Open `http://${PRIMEHUB_DOMAIN}` and login by the admin username and password.
+2. Open `http://${PRIMEHUB_DOMAIN}` and log in by the admin username and password.
 3. Open [Jupyterhub] icon and spawn a jupyter instance.

 ## Troubleshooting

-1. If there are something run when installing, you can check the bootstrap job log to see what's going on
+1. If there is something run when installing, you can check the bootstrap job log to see what's going on

    ```
    kubectl -n hub logs jobs/primehub-bootstrap